shipmate-io/laravel-shipmate/README.md

 ];
 ```

-The file returns an associative array in which:
+The file must return an associative array in which:
 - **a key** is the message type that the application wants to receive
 - **a value** is the class within your application that handles the incoming message of this type